Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/7-design1-using-gpio-timer-interrupts.md

     application resides above `0x70000000` base address in the DDR, and occupies no more than 256 MB of size.

-4. Type **Ctrl + S** to save the changes.
+4. Type **Ctrl+S** to save the changes.

 5. Right-click the **tmr_psled_r5** project and select **Build Project**.

-6. Verify that the application is compiled and linked successfully and that thetmr_psled_r5.elf file was generated in the `tmr_psled_r5\Debug` folder.
+6. Verify that the application is compiled and linked successfully and that the ``thetmr_psled_r5.elf`` file is generated in the `tmr_psled_r5\Debug` folder.

 7. Verify that the BSP is configured for UART_1.
-For more information, see [Modifying the Board Support Package for testapp_r5](#modifying-the-board-support-package-for-testapp_r5).
+For more information, see [Modifying the Board Support Package for testapp_r5](#4-build-sw-for-ps-subsystems.md#modifying-the-board-support-package-for-testapp_r5).

 #### Creating the Linux Domain for Linux Applications

  To create a Linux domain for generating Linux applications, follow these steps:

 1. In the Explorer view of the Vitis IDE, expand the edt_zcu102_wrapper platform project.